HOME

 Pushing-hands

-At its crudest, it has the appearance of one training-partner unfailingly defending themselves against an attacker’s persistent, non-prearranged, diverse combinations of thrusts, balance/posture-threatening pushes and pulls, grips and locks.
+At its most rudimentary/basic, Pushing-hands has the appearance of one training-partner unfailingly defending themselves against an attacker’s persistent, non-prearranged, diverse combinations of thrusts, balance/posture-threatening pushes and pulls, grips and locks.
 At its more refined, there is a degree of harmony as forces circulate within the duo; but ultimately, with the roles of "defender" and "attacker" forever interchanging, and both training-partners focusing on "the moment", a special dynamism can be both seen and felt.

-Although the mechanics of this format were gratefully learned from Nathan Johnson (founder of Chan Tao, Zen Shorin Do and Kodo Ryu), the attitudes expressed here are those of Dave Franks and Daniel Langton, the authors, and do not necessarily represent those of any group or organisation.
-With regards to the research and videos presented here, the assistance provided by Roy Smith, senior Kodo Ryu instructor (Southampton, U.K.), was invaluable.
+Although this website's authors (Dave Franks and Daniel Langton) gratefully learned this format's key mechanics from Nathan Johnson (the founder of Chan Tao, Zen Shorin Do and Kodo Ryu), the attitudes expressed throughout this website do not necessarily represent those of any group or organisation.
+With regard to the research and videos presented within this website, the assistance provided by Roy Smith (senior Kodo Ryu instructor – Southampton, U.K.) was invaluable.

 CONTACT THE AUTHORS